Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Numerical Experiments

 where $\sigma_{l,i}$ is the length scale for the $i$-th predictor.

+\myrb{Adaptations similar to those discussed for GTU are also necessary for NNU.
+In addition, given the computational complexity of the problem under consideration, we increased the number of neurons for each layer from $32$ to $64$.
+Moreover, although the number of independent inputs is reduced to three at monitoring times, we choose to always feed the network with $5$ inputs, namely time $t_n$, intra-interval position $\sup_{\{l\mid\tau_{l}\leq t\}}\tau_{l}$ (i.e., the time elapsed since the last monitoring date), current price $S_n$, accumulated variance $A^1_{t_n}$, and the last monitored price $A^2_{t_n}$.
+This design ensures that the network architecture remains uniform across all time steps. }

 In the specific case study considered in our numerical test, we consider $T=1$, so $N_{m}=12$.
 Results are reported in Table (\ref{tab:9}).
-The benchmark value, computed through a PDE approach described in \cite{guyon2010uncertain}, is $58.4$.
-In comparison, our more reliable price -- obtained for $N=384$ and $P=2000$ -- yields a value of $57.93$, much closer to the benchmark than the best price by Guyon and Labordère \cite{guyon2010uncertain}, which is worth $55.55$.
-Additionally, we emphasize that the relative deviation between our price and the benchmark is less than 1\%, indicating a very small error.
-To conclude, we observe that, in this case, a large number of $N$ time steps is necessary to achieve accurate results.
-This requirement for many time steps necessitates the use of an algorithm with low computational cost per time step.
-Our tree method, which in this case requires the evaluation of only two future nodes, proves to be an appropriate choice.
+The benchmark value, computed through a PDE approach described in \cite{guyon2010uncertain}, is $58.40$. \\ \myrb{For GTU, the most accurate result is obtained with \( N = 384 \) and \( P = 2000 \), yielding a price of 57.93, which is much closer to the benchmark than the best value reported in \cite{guyon2010uncertain} (55.55).
+The relative deviation is below 1\%, indicating a high level of accuracy.
+This test case also confirms that a large number of time steps \( N \) is needed to attain accurate results, thus highlighting the importance of using a low-cost algorithm per time step.
+The GTU method, which in this case evaluates only two future values per point, proves particularly efficient in this regard.

+As for NNU, the results show consistent improvement as both the number of time steps \( N \) and the number of training epochs \( E \) increase.
+Although the final estimates remain slightly below the PDE benchmark, the accuracy improves steadily with training, reaching $57.08\pm 0.44$ for \( N = 384 \) and \( E = 3200 \), with a relative deviation of approximately 2.3\%.
+While NNU requires longer computational times than GTU to reach this level of precision, it remains competitive and exhibits stable convergence.

+In conclusion, GTU achieves more accurate results at lower computational cost for this problem.
+However, NNU remains a valid alternative, particularly when flexibility and model generalisation are prioritized, and its performance continues to improve with deeper training.}

+\begin{rem} \myrb{The convergence of both {GTU} and {NNU} is primarily influenced by two factors: the number of time steps $N$ used in the discretisation of the control problem, and the size of the statistical model (either the number of training points $P$ for kriging in {GTU}, or the number of epochs $E$ in the training of the neural net in {NNU}).

+In the case of {GTU}, increasing $N$ improves the resolution of the dynamic programming recursion and reduces the discretisation bias.
+For path-independent options, numerical tests show that results become stable already at $N \approx 64$ (for instance, in the Geo-Call spread, the estimated price varies by less than $0.04$ between $N = 16$ and $N = 64$; see Table \ref{tab:2}).
+For path-dependent payoffs, such as the Call-Sharpe contract, a finer time grid is needed, typically $N \geq 256$, to obtain results that match the PDE benchmark within a fraction of a percent (see Table \ref{tab:9}).
+Similar behaviour is observed with {NNU}, where path-independent contracts require a coarse grid only, while path-dependent options benefit from a finer temporal resolution.